six-two/mkdocs-placeholder-plugin/docs/usage.md

 ## Changing placeholder values

-By default an table with input fields for all editable placeholders used on the page is added to the top of each page.
+By default, a table with input fields for all editable placeholders used on the page is added to the top of each page.
 If the page has no placeholders, this table is hidden.
 You can disable the automatic insertion of tables by disabling the `auto_placeholder_tables` option (see [configuration](./configuration.md)).